Inspiring women at Aviva

 In 2024, we continue our commitment to develop programmes which will help advance women at all levels, thereby strengthening our talent pipelines to senior management.

-We launched a third cohort of the Sponsorship programme in 2023, expanding this to more levels across the organisation as we understand and see the benefits of this.
 We launched the Aviva University in 2021, empowering colleagues to educate themselves and progress their learning to develop their career in a way that satisfies their own ambitions.
-Last year, all colleagues completed the Inclusive Behaviours training which received great feedback, in addition to leaders, globally, receiving the ‘Leader Intervention: Tackling Non-Inclusive Behaviours’ training.
+All colleagues have completed the Inclusive Behaviours training which received great feedback, in addition to leaders receiving the ‘Leader Intervention: Tackling Non-Inclusive Behaviours’ training.

 Increased gender diversity not only lends us business benefits but also has a wider impact on society and the economy, and we value this highly.